 2) The participation in the Taskforce for Nature Related Financial Disclosure

-Intesa Sanpaolo is part of the Observer Group of the Taskforce for Nature Related Financial Disclosure (TNFD), an initiative launched and coordinated by Global Canopy, the United Nations Development Programme (UNDP), the United Nations Environment Programme Finance Initiative (UNEP FI), and the World Wide Fund for Nature (WWF).
+Intesa Sanpaolo is part of the Observer Group of the TNFD Forum (Taskforce for Nature Related Financial Disclosure), an initiative launched and coordinated by Global Canopy, the United Nations Development Programme (UNDP), the United Nations Environment Programme Finance Initiative (UNEP FI), and the World Wide Fund for Nature (WWF).

-3) the support to MED Mediterranean Dialogues – Beyond Turmoil, a Positive Agenda
+3) the support to Rome 2021 - MED Mediterranean Dialogues MED Mediterranean Dialogues

 MED – Mediterranean Dialogues is the annual high-level initiative promoted by the Italian Ministry of Foreign Affairs and International Cooperation and ISPI (Italian Institute for International Political Studies) in Rome with the aim to rethink traditional approaches to the area complementing analyses of current challenges with new ideas and suggestions and to draft a new “positive agenda”, addressing shared challenges at both the regional and the international level.
-With more than 40 virtual events, Rome MED 2020 represented a unique virtual space where ministers, heads of state and experts from all around the world discussed the challenges and imperatives posed by COVID-19 in the Mediterranean region, in economic, socio-political, and environmental terms.
+With more than 40 virtual events, Rome MED 2021 represented a unique virtual space where ministers, heads of state and experts from all around the world discussed the challenges and imperatives posed by COVID-19 in the Mediterranean region, in economic, socio-political, and environmental terms.
 The discussion was intended to define a “positive agenda”, to find common solutions to crucial themes such as migration, international security, women and youth, sustainability, and clean energy.
-In such an unprecedented scenario, the four Rome MED pillars – Shared Prosperity, Shared Security, Migration, and Civil Society and Culture – were analyzed and reconsidered through the lens of a society profoundly hit by the pandemic, but deeply committed to build back better than it was before.
+The Rome MED pillars has been: Cybersecurity and Capacity Building, Infrastructure, Migration e Civil Society and Culture